hathora/hathora-unity/README.md

 * This seems to be a Unity NGO bug: The server appears to take ownership a few moments *after* the client spawns.
 You can async/await for !IsOwner.
 This is likely because clients can join *before* a server kicks in.

-> I tried swapping Fishnet for Unity NGO, but experiencing oddities.
+> I tried swapping FishNet for Unity NGO, but experiencing oddities.

 * Remember that Unity NGO is in very early access: We recommend you use a production-ready service, for now.

 # TODO

 1. Add a license to this repo.
-2. Launch the Hathora Deployment tool at post-build (within Unity editor), prompting if you wish to deploy now.
+2. Implement the "Join Lobby" button in the *Hathora SDK* demo.

 # License